 What is the NCAG certification?

-The NCAG certification is the Certified College Advocate (CCA) certification which is awarded upon the successful completion of the CCA Test.
-The test is based on the Knowledge Bank created by the college planning members of the NCAG.
-The Knowledge Bank has articles on academic, athletic, FAFSA, CSS Profile, financial and general issues.
+The NCAG certification is the Certified College Advisor (CCA) certification which is awarded upon the successful completion of the CCA Test.
+The test is based and three books and seven webinars mentioned on the CCA page of this website.

-Why would I want to become a Certified College Advocate (CCA)?
+Why would I want to become a Certified College Advisor (CCA)?

 What is the value of the webinars system offered by the NCAG?